ahmedshallan1/BurgerApp/README.md

 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

 Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page.

-Your app will store every burger in a database, whether devoured or not.
+The app will store every burger in a database, whether devoured or not.

-Check out this video of the app for a run-through of how it works.

-Submission on BCS

-This assignment must be deployed. \* Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

 Instructions